Skip to content

 • Required: True

 If your client needs ApiKey, Basic, OAuth2CodeFlow, OAuth2ClientCredentials or OAuth2Password authentication, use the --auth-type option with the specific authentication type.
-If you need a type of authentication that is not listed, you can use Custom an implement what you need.
+If you need a type of authentication that is not listed, you can use Custom to implement what you need.
+Read more at Auth Types

 The CLI command: